It's not too late to sign up for Academic Year courses! VIEW COURSES

 Kari Garcia

-Kari Garcia Associate Director
+Kari Garcia Senior Associate Director

 Kari is an Associate Director for AoPS Academy Carmel Valley.
 She is a math nerd whose goal is to share the beauty of math with as many who are willing to hear.
 She has been a STEM educator for over 15 years, primarily working as a professional private mathematics tutor and organizing programs for students underrepresented in STEM, all while pursuing a bachelor's degree in electrical engineering as well as a master's degree in environmental engineering.
 Kari worked as an engineer for about 4 years while continuing her practice as a private tutor but felt called to pursue education full time.
 When Kari is not teaching she enjoys a fun adventure with friends either camping or around a table playing a game of Dungeons and Dragons.